Unleash/unleash/website/docs/how-to/how-to-create-and-assign-custom-project-roles.md

 ## Assigning custom project roles

 Custom project role creation is a pretty straightforward process and requires around three steps, outlined below.
-There's also a [video version](#video-assign) available.

 To assign a custom project role to a user:
 1. Navigate to the project you want to assign the user a role in.